Indiana Department of Natural Resources: National & State Registers - Application Process

 Again, you will want to take excellent notes as you do this research!

 Another source of good information about residents is the census enumeration sheets.
-You can search Ancestry.com from the Good Library, the Mennonite Historical Library, the Mennonite Church USA Archives, or any of the computer labs on campus only.
+You can search Ancestry.com from on campus only.
+This means you need to use either a campus computer or make sure your device is logged into the GC Network via the gc wireless network.
+Additionally there are only 10 users allowed at the same time, so please close your browser when you are done.
 However, you cannot search ancestry by address.
-Therefore, you might find it easier to search for residents of the house using the microfilm copies of the census in the collections of the Elkhart County HIstorical Museum.
-Check for informaiton about residents of the house in the 1900, 1910, 1920, 1930, and 1940 census.
+Therefore, you might find it easier to search for residents of the house using the microfilm copies of the census in the collections of the Elkhart County Historical Museum.
+Check for information about residents of the house in the 1900, 1910, 1920, 1930, and 1940 census.